TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-vnet-tsg/content-check-if-hostname-resolution-failed.md

 # Check if HostName Resolution failed

 The hostname must resolve for HDInsight cluster creation to work successfully.
-Use the kusto command below tocheck DNS resolution.
+Use the kusto command below to check DNS resolution.

 ```kusto